2025 Federal Election

 Helen Huang Federal Candidate for Melbourne (VIC)

-Imelda Adamson Agars Federal Candidate for Barker (SA)
+Imelda Adamson Agars Senate Candidate for South Australia

 Rachael Blackwood Federal Candidate for Brisbane (QLD)